-Day 6 – Explore the Coast by SUP or Kayak
+Day 6 – Explore the Sea Tracks of the West Coast

 Day 7 – Hit the Bike Trails Together

-Swap the Monday mornings of the 9-to-5 grind for something different in Niue: joining the local fishermen out on the water!
-If watching your new husband or wife reeling in the big ones isn’t romantic enough, then at least watching the sun rising over the Pacific Ocean from your fishing boat is.
+At least the craft beers of Niue are known to not give too much of a hangover, because this morning, you’re heading out early on a Niue fishing charter!
+If watching your new husband or wife reeling in the big ones isn’t romantic enough, then at least watching the sun rising over the Pacific Ocean from your fishing boat will be.

 Niue presents a wide range of fishing charters, where passionate locals and expats show you their fishing grounds.
 They’ll also share techniques to pull up huge fish species, from wahoo to mahimahi!
 Some fishing charters will give you some of the fish to cook up at your accommodation, while others will take your catch to local restaurants for you to try later.
 Learn more about fishing charters in The Guide to Fishing in Niue.

-Day 9 – Do a Whale or Dolphin Swimming Tour or Check Out the Talava Arches and Matapa Chasm
+Day 9 – Do a Whale Watching or Snorkelling Tour

 Swimming with Whales and Dolphins